cannacoin-official/cannacoin-smoke/README.md

 - **April 10, 2025**: Addition of `ez-linux-setup.sh` to the documentation, available at [https://github.com/cannacoin-official/cannacoin-smoke/blob/main/doc/ez-linux-setup.sh](https://github.com/cannacoin-official/cannacoin-smoke/blob/main/doc/ez-linux-setup.sh).
 This script facilitates streamlined setup for Linux environments.

 ## Additional Resources
 For further insights into the project’s vision, technical architecture, and community developments, consult the official blog at [https://blog.cannacoin.org](https://blog.cannacoin.org).
+Additionally, the BitcoinTalk thread at [https://bitcointalk.org/index.php?topic=5536509.msg65215215#msg65215215](https://bitcointalk.org/index.php?topic=5536509.msg65215215#msg65215215) provides a platform for community discussion and updates related to *Smoke*.

 ## Acknowledgements
 The Cannacoin Community Foundation extends its gratitude to all supporters and apologizes for any inconvenience caused by ongoing revisions.
 We remain committed to delivering a robust and reliable cryptocurrency ecosystem.